-The other members of the cast supporting Burton admirably, with a spot the actor with all to brief moments with Gordon Jackson as an uncaring and brisk doctor in those hospital scenes, Derek Jacobi as Morlar’s unconcerned publisher Townley — complete with Noel Edmonds haircut – and Michael Hordern as a scared fortune-teller.
+The other members of the cast supporting Burton admirably, with a spot the actor with all too brief moments with Gordon Jackson as an uncaring and brisk doctor in those hospital scenes, Derek Jacobi as Morlar’s unconcerned publisher Townley – who could easily win a Noel Edmonds lookalike competition – and Michael Hordern as a petrified fortune-teller.

 The special effects like Damien: Omen II are now often more amusing than horror filmed with credit going to a man behind the scenes in those Thunderbird TV shows.
 Scenes showing Morlar’s parents death, the aeroplane crash and that of the film climax where a cathedral collapses now many seem stagey and clunky.

-These scenes like those in Avalanche where all too often the polystyrene made props upstaged the actors.
+These scenes like those in Avalanche where the polystyrene made props upstaged the actors.
 Yet, these scenes still seem more realistic than some CGI ones from today.
 But the aeroplane crash now spookily prophetic.

 However, all this adds up to a film that wouldn’t look out-of-place in that Omen trilogy.
 With Burton at its helm following those Omen trilogy leading men Gregory Peck, William Holden and Sam Neill.
 This could be a chilling conclusion to the franchise.